-Applicants: Applications for 2019 Junior Citizen Award open Friday, March 22, 2019.
+Applicants: Applications for Junior Citizen Award are now closed.
 All contestants must be in 7th or 8th grade and have permission from a parent or guardian.
 Contestants must either 1) reside in Oriole Park, or 2) attend one of the following schools: St. Eugene, Immaculate Conception, St. Monica, St. Paul, or Oriole Park Elementary School.

 CLICK ON A LINK BELOW TO DOWNLOAD THE APPLICATION